'It feels like Groundhog Day': Federal officials frustrated by whiplash as Biden turns to Trump-era border policies | KRDO

 The authority, invoked under former President Donald Trump at the onset of the coronavirus pandemic, allows border officials to turn away certain migrants encountered at the US southern border.
 It’s set to expire on May 11 when the Covid-19 public health emergency ends.

-White House and Homeland Security officials have been frequently meeting ahead of an anticipated influx of people at the border when the authority lifts and weighing policies that, they hope, will help manage the flow.
+White House and Homeland Security officials have met frequently ahead of an anticipated influx of people at the border when the authority lifts and weighing policies that, they hope, will help manage the flow.

 But those policies, some of which echo Trump administration actions, are putting Biden at odds with his allies and even among some in the workforce, including asylum officers who interview asylum seekers.